NetApp-openstack-dev/openstack-docs/source/appendices/section_common-problems.rst

       single NetApp volume can host the OpenStack volume of the given size.

--  The Havana based NFS driver for Clustered Data ONTAP has the configuration option ``netapp_vserver`` to specify the Storage Virtual Machine (SVM aka Vserver) to use for provisioning.
+-  The Havana based NFS driver for ONTAP has the configuration option ``netapp_vserver`` to specify the Storage Virtual Machine (SVM aka Vserver) to use for provisioning.
 It may so happen that the NFS exports specified in the configuration and the